Guaranteed Globally Optimal Planar Pose Graph and Landmark SLAM via Sparse-Bounded Sums-of-Squares Programming: SBSOS-SLAM

 \subsection{Satisfying the Running Intersection Property}

 The nature of the \ac{SLAM} problem exhibits a large amount of sparsity \cite{ eustice2005sparse, kaess2008isam, dellaert2006a}.
 However, to take advantage of the guarantees incumbent to the \ac{Sparse-BSOS} hierarchy, we need to satisfy the RIP.
 An odometry chain forming the backbone of a \ac{SLAM} graph inherently satisfies this property, however incorporating loop closures can make satisfying this assumption challenging.
-Finding the optimal selection of blocks $I_\ell$ is NP-hard, however a variety of heuristics exist.
-We used the algorithm defined in \cite{smail2017junction} to generate a sequence of variable groupings for the current implementation.
+A better grouping increases the sparsity of the optimization problem and leads to faster solutions, but finding the optimal selection of blocks $I_\ell$ is NP-hard.
+We used the heuristic algorithm defined in \cite{smail2017junction} to generate a sequence of variable groupings for the current implementation.